writing

 Optimizing

-NeRF has been successfully applied to a variety of tasks, including novel view synthesis 4, dynamic scene representation 5, and large-scale scene reconstruction 6.
-Its ability to learn high-fidelity, continuous representations of scenes from a set of input images makes it a powerful tool for many computer vision and graphics applications.
+NeRF works for novel view synthesis 4, dynamic scenes 5, and large-scale reconstruction 6.
+Learning high-fidelity, continuous representations from input images makes it powerful for computer vision and graphics.

 Challenges